 I learned that the steps to fact-checking at The Walrus are exactingly methodological.
 Fact-checking a story is different from reporting it from scratch: you start with a finished product, working backward to confirm its accuracy.
 Before an article can be published, the writer provides what’s called a research package—typically an electronic file containing the documentation they used in their reporting, audio and transcripts of conversations with sources, and a draft of the story in which every statement is footnoted with reference to the source that should confirm it.
 The fact checker takes this material and starts by isolating each fact from the story (typically with coloured pens and highlighters), then verifies them with the relevant sources, which could be scientific studies, experts, or the people directly involved.
 Whenever possible, the magazine defers to primary sources.
 The number of daily new COVID-19 cases in Montreal, for example, would be confirmed not by reading news reports but by going directly to the official tally on Quebec’s health ministry website—or by calling the city’s public health authority.

 No fact is too minor to be checked: celebrities’ names, basic mathematical statements, or even that winter in the northern hemisphere ends in February.
 (Actually, depending on whether one uses the astronomical or meteorological definitions of the seasons, winter could end in March.)
 Every article—and I mean every article, including this one—will require adjustments, whether it’s a small change in date or a major interpretative clarification.
-Once these corrections are made, the story is ready to be published, and we can be assured that it is unshakeable.
+Once these corrections are made, the story is ready to be published, and we can be assured that it is unshakable.
 At least, that’s the idea.

 Of course, few people outside of journalism know about traditional fact-checking.
 Even within the industry, the practice has become increasingly rare over the past decade of media layoffs and budget cuts.
 But it’s the approach I’m most familiar with: behind-the-scenes and meticulous, with a touch of pretentiousness.
 This standard was established by Time and The New Yorker in the early 1900s, when magazines were most concerned with protecting themselves from public criticism and libel lawsuits.
 (Back then, fact-checking was a woman’s job.
 According to the Columbia Journalism Review, writers such as gonzo journalist Tom Wolfe saw The New Yorker’s fact-checking department as “a cabal of women and middling editors all collaborating to henpeck and emasculate the prose of the Great Writer.”)

 This kind of fact-checking, however, wasn’t built for the immediacy and viral spread of online news.
 Amid the growing phenomenon of “fake news,” journalists needed something more reactive.
 The term fake news became widely used during the 2016 US presidential election, when the internet was flooded with inaccurate information.
-A BuzzFeed News investigation at the time showed that many of these deliberately false headlines came from an unexpected source: content writers in Macedonia were profiting off the advertising revenue from the increased traffic on their sites.
+A BuzzFeed News investigation at the time showed that many of these deliberately false headlines came from an unexpected source: content writers in Macedonia (now called North Macedonia) were profiting off the advertising revenue from the increased traffic on their sites.